Berkeley-CS61B/website-sp24/projects/proj0/index.md

 3. `testLeftOrRight`: calls `atLeastOneMoveExists` on a full board where left and right tilts are the only valid moves
 4. `testUpOrDown`: calls `atLeastOneMoveExists` on a full board where up and down tilts are the only valid moves
 5. `testMoveExistsMaxPiece`: calls `atLeastOneMoveExists` on a board where some move exists and a max tile is on the board.
 While having the max tile on the board does mean the game is over, it should not be handled by this method.
-6. `testNoMoveExists1`: calls `atLeastOneMoveExists` on a board where no move exists
-7. `testNoMoveExists2`: calls `atLeastOneMoveExists` on a board where no move exists
-8. `testNoMoveExists3`: calls `atLeastOneMoveExists` on a board where no move exists
-9. `testNoMoveExists4`: calls `atLeastOneMoveExists` on a board where no move exists
-10. `testNoMoveExists5`: calls `atLeastOneMoveExists` on a board where no move exists
+6. `testNoMoveExists1` through `testNoMoveExists5`: calls `atLeastOneMoveExists` on boards where no move exists

 If your implementation is correct, all tests should pass.